fieldtrip/website/index.md

 ---
-title: Welcome to the FieldTrip wiki
+title: Welcome to the FieldTrip website
-layout: default
 ---

 # Welcome to the FieldTrip website